-The total non-domestic rateable value at 31 March 2022 was £126.8 million (£130.2 million at 31 March 2021) and the national non-domestic multiplier for 2021/22 was 51.2p (2020/21 51.2p), resulting in net income after transitional, small property, empty property and mandatory reliefs of £43.9 million (£26.5 million in 2020/21).
+The total non-domestic rateable value at 31 March 2023 was £124.9 million (£126.8 million at 31 March 2022) and the national non-domestic multiplier for 2022/23 was 51.2p (2021/22 51.2p), resulting in net income after transitional, small property, empty property and mandatory reliefs of £43.9 million (£26.5 million in 2020/21).

-During 2020/21 the Government introduced additional reliefs to properties within the retail, hospitality, and leisure sectors, as part of its assistance package to businesses during the pandemic.
-As a result, the billable business rates within the Collection Fund were significantly reduced by as much as half of its normal level.
-As expenditure was set (per regulations) before the outbreak of the pandemic, this created a substantial deficit in the Collection Fund Accounts.
-This deficit was repaid by the preceptors to the Collection Fund in 2021/22 as all preceptors (including the Council as a billing authority) were compensated by the Government through a Section 31 grant.
+During 2022/23 the Government continued the additional reliefs to properties within the retail, hospitality, and leisure sectors, introduced as part of its assistance package to businesses during the pandemic.
+As a result, the billable business rates within the Collection Fund were significantly reduced significantly from their expected level.
+As expenditure was set (per regulations) before the announcement of the continued reliefs, this created a further deficit in the Collection Fund Accounts.
+This deficit was repaid by the preceptors to the Collection Fund in 2022/23 as all preceptors (including the Council as a billing authority) were compensated by the Government through a Section 31 grant.

 The Business Rates Retention scheme splits rate income between central government and local authorities according to a set percentage split in each area.
-During 2021/22 the income received by Gloucester City Council was distributed as follows: 40% of income goes to Gloucester City Council, 10% to Gloucestershire County Council and 50% to Central Government.
-The Collection Fund Statement shows the sums received by each organisation for Business Rates in 2021/22.
+During 2022/23 the income received by Gloucester City Council was distributed as follows: 40% of income goes to Gloucester City Council, 10% to Gloucestershire County Council and 50% to Central Government.
+The Collection Fund Statement shows the sums received by each organisation for Business Rates in 2022/23.

 As part of the scheme Central Government established a baseline funding level for every authority.
 A system of tariffs, paid by authorities who have gained, and top ups, paid to those who have lost out, ensures that each authority receives their baseline funding.
-The tariff paid by Gloucester City Council from its general fund in 2021/22 was £16.3 million.
+The tariff paid by Gloucester City Council from its general fund in 2022/23 was £16.3 million.